wirrexx/fit_jerk/Logbook.md

 - Get funding!
 ...

 ## Lessons learned:

+- A good techstack is nice but...
+	-> don't add too much dependencies
 - TopDown approach does the trick.
 - Behaviour driven approach does not...
 - Testdriven approach is awesome!
 - Git knowledge is mandatory
 - Trust in your team
-- Don't add to much dependencies

 ```